 You can also select several artifacts and then add them at once to the Artifact A or Artifact B section of the YT Editor by pressing the corresponding icon for any one of them.
 This is only possible if your selection contains artifacts of just one artifact type.
 Artifacts in your selection which cannot be added at the moment (e.g., because they are already contained in the Artifact A or Artifact B section) will be ignored.
 In the case that you may only add one artifact, only the artifact for which you click the icon will be added and the others will be ignored.

-In the example shown above, „R Module A:2” is already in section B of the YT Editor.
-Hence, its „Set as A/B”-buttons are disabled and other artifacts of the same artifact type may only be added to section B as well.
-Artifacts of the other artifact type, „EA Java Classes”, may be added to section A because they can be linked with artifacts of „Requirements (Excel)”.
-Furthermore, a „Requirements (Excel)” artifact is currently being edited.
-Consequently, the buttons for replacing that artifact are enabled for all other artifacts of that type in the list, but not for artifacts of different types.
+In the example shown above, „R Module A:1” is already in section B of the YT Editor.
+Hence, its „Set as A/B”-buttons are disabled and the artifact „R Module B:1” of the same artifact type may only be added to section B as well.
+Artifacts of the other artifact types „EA Java Classes” and „TestCases (Excel)” may be added to section A because they can be linked with artifacts of „Requirements (Excel)”.
+The remaining artifacts are of different types that are not linkable with „Requirements (Excel)”.